springernature/vpat/nature.md

 <td>
 We use semantically-correct markup so that Assistive Technology users can recognise elements and move around them accordingly.
 We make use of HTML and WAI-ARIA roles to support landmarks.
 We also provide skip links for bypassing repetitive navigation elements.
 <br><br>
-Some third party content, including the OneTrust “manage cookies” privacy banner and privacy center, may prevent users from being able to bypass repetitive information.
+Some third party content, for example embedded widgets that provide alternative means of exploring data, may prevent users from being able to bypass repetitive information.
 When we become aware of deficiencies, we contact third party suppliers to request repairs.
 </td>
 </tr>
 <tr valign="top">